tensorflow/swift-apis/Documentation/Development.md

 #### Building

-The X10 implementation is distributed as part of the TensorFlow Swift APIs repository.
+The X10 implementation is distributed as part of the Swift for TensorFlow APIs repository.
 It consists of two halves:

 1. [XLA Client](Sources/x10/xla_client)